-Some the biggest media sites in the world rely on user-generated contents.
+Some of the biggest media sites in the world rely on user-generated contents.
 Facebook, Twitter, Youtube are some of the biggest examples of this.

-User-generated content has a different atmosphere as it is generated on the basis of what the community of people want each other to see, hear or to share their emotions with.
+User-generated content has a different atmosphere as it is generated on the basis of what the community of people wants each other to see, hear or to share their emotions with.
 Thus, it is important to make sure the community stays spam free and only real-relevant people are available on the site.

 If you are starting out your own content site, you should definitely take advantage of the user-generated content and also make sure you are filtering out an unwanted group of people.

-Besides that, frontend solutions for registration, profile building etc is a must for starting a website centered around content.
+Besides that, frontend solutions for registration, profile building, etc is a must for starting a website centered around content.
 For that, you will need expert providers who can help you in this area.

 Especially if you are hosting your site on a WordPress foundation, very few will give you the vast list of features that WP User Frontend offers.